Megan-Doley/NumberGuessingGame2/README.md

 Foundations of Programming and Software Engineering Assignment (CSC-44102)
-Author: Megan Doley
+Author: Megan Doley, y5s53@students.keele.ac.uk

 Number Guessing game:
-A simple text-based number guessing game, that will be developed into a GUI interface, with additional features added.
+A text-based number guessing game, that will be developed into a GUI interface, with additional features added.

 Features:

 Text-based version:
 -Guess limit
 -Menu options